dammy-50/CRM-Management/README.md

 - Plotly
 - PIL

-Ensure these dependencies are installed using the `requirements.txt` file.
+I ensured these dependencies are installed using the `requirements.txt` file.

 ## Usage